-In this subsection, we give a quick introduction to ITPs, as introduced by von Neumann \cite{vonneumann}, see also \cite{BerezanskyKondratiev1995}.
+In this subsection, we give a quick introduction to general ITPs, as introduced by von Neumann \cite{vonNeumann1939}, see also \cite{BerezanskyKondratiev}.
 Some useful lemmas and remarks concerning this construction are given in Appendix \ref{sec:resultsITP}.
-For a more thorough discussion, we refer the reader to von Neumann's original work.\\
+For a more thorough discussion, we refer the reader to \cite{vonNeumann1939}.\\

 We consider a (possibly uncountable) index set $ I $, and for each $ k \in I $ a Hilbert space $ \sH_k $ with scalar product $ \langle \cdot , \cdot \rangle_k $ and induced norm $ \Vert \cdot \Vert_k $.
 The aim is to construct a vector space, which is generated formally by ITPs